 Property, Plant and Equipment.
 Expenditures for maintenance and repairs that do not add capacity or extend the useful life are expensed as incurred.
 Expenditures to refurbish assets that either extend the useful lives of the asset or prevent environmental contamination are capitalized and depreciated over the remaining useful life of the asset.
 Additionally, we capitalize certain costs directly related to the construction of assets including internal labor costs, interest and engineering costs.
 Upon disposition or retirement of pipeline components or natural gas plant components, any gain or loss is recorded to accumulated depreciation.
 When entire pipeline systems, gas plants or other property and equipment are retired or sold, any gain or loss is included in the consolidated statement of operations.
-Depreciation of property, plant and equipment is provided using the straight-line method based on their estimated useful lives of the assets could have a material effect on our results of operation.
+Depreciation of property, plant and equipment is provided using the straight-line method based on their estimated useful lives ranging from 1 to 99 years.
+Changes in the estimated useful lives of the assets could have a material effect on our results of operation.
 We do not anticipate future changes in the estimated useful lives of our property, plant and equipment.